hltdi/HornMorpho/README.md

 - `'lemma'`

 	The word's lemma.
 For nouns and adjectives, this is the stem, that is, the form of the word with no prefixes or suffixes.
-For Amharic and Tigrinya verbs, this is the third person singular masculine perfective form.
+For Amharic, Tigrinya, and Tigre verbs, this is the third person singular masculine perfective form.

 		(37)
 		>>> w = hm.anal('a', "ያነጋግሩታል")